Policies

 Vulnerable Customer Policy

 For the purposes of this policy, vulnerable customers are customers and prospective customers whose ability or circumstances require us to take extra precautions in the way that we sell to ensure that they are not disadvantaged in any way.
+This policy outlines our approach to identifying and supporting vulnerable customers in line with the Financial Conduct Authority (FCA) guidelines.

 What is a vulnerable customer?